 4 – Private training sites – There are some sites, like Power House Affiliate, that leverage from online marketing education as their services.
 Once you join as a member, you’ll be given a referral link to promote.

-5 – Public learning sites – Another type of site that leverages from education is an e-learning platform like Udemy.
+5 – Public learning sites – Another type of site that leverages education is an e-learning platform like Udemy.
 When you sign up for the affiliate program, you can literally promote any online courses to your audience without having to get approval from the tutors.
 This form of digital goods can also be relevant to the non-MMO niche as well.

 Why So Many Are Called Scams?